 Medical Doctor – Can I go Bankrupt

-A doctor can go bankrupt and continue to practice.
-The General Medical Council (GMC) has no rule preventing it.
+A medical doctor is able to go bankrupt and continue to practice.
+The General Medical Council (GMC) do not have any rules preventing this.

 - Can you go Bankrupt if you are a Medical Doctor?